 If your sole focus is to start a WordPress related site to do theme roundups or generate money via promoting theme shops, then don’t because it has become a very crowded (and competitive) niche in the recent years.
 There are a lot more sites about WordPress than there were before.

 But creating a WordPress resource site is not hard; you can do it, considering you are willing to put a lot of work and efforts into the project.

-You may connect with Devesh Sharma on Google + and if you need any help in new theme set-up or any other WordPress assistance, you may reach him through his blog’s contact form.
-Share your views on this expert’s tips category post in comment section.
+If you need any help in new theme set-up or any other WordPress assistance, you may reach him through his blog’s contact form.
+Share your views on this expert’s tips category post in the comment section.